-The exhibition is in a state of Becoming Live across these coming months with elements shared online and in the gallery as soon as we are able.
-Follow us on Twitter or Instagram for updates.
+The exhibition is in a state of Becoming Live across these coming months with elements shared online and in the gallery from 19 May.
+Book an exhibition visit HERE.

 Experiments With Everyday Objects (online) 2020 – ongoing

 Experiments with Everyday Objects takes its title from a 1970s science book that describes over sixty experiments for children to do at home using readily available materials.
 Harun has used a selection of these experiments for a series of actions to-camera.
-A new video will be posted on the website periodically.
+A new video will be posted Stream periodically.

 A Spoken Word Glossary of Boating, Part 1: A – M